mirag0505/auto-complete-react/questions.md

 1. What is the difference between Component and PureComponent?
 Give an example where it might break my app.

-Component and PureComponent: These classes are only used in class components.
+**Component** and **PureComponent**: These classes are only used in class components.

-Component doesn't implements shouldComponentUpdate method and component re-renders by default whenever setState is called or the parent component re-renders.
+Component doesn't implements **shouldComponentUpdate** method and component re-renders by default whenever setState is called or the parent component re-renders.

-PureComponent has implement shouldComponentUpdate and that does a shallow comparison of state and props.
+**PureComponent** has implement **shouldComponentUpdate** and that does a shallow comparison of state and props.

 // it will not be checked by the shallow comparison algorithm
 ```